 Schools

-Palos Verdes is home to several excellent schools.
+If you’re looking for homes for sale near Palos Verdes, the city is home to several excellent schools.
 Top educational opportunities include: